Sunday, July 29, 2007

 WELCOME TO A NEW PHOTO SERIES...

 P.S.
-Trying to find the photo used for the gay men’s safe sex campaign when they ran the Ads of the island of Manhattan drawn to resemble a penis, with a condom draped over it.
-If you have it or know where I could find it I would truly appreciate the info.
+I am still searching for the photo from the gay men’s safe sex campaign that used an aerial drawing of Manhattan reshaped to resemble a penis, with a condom draped over it.
+If you have it or know where I could find it, I would genuinely appreciate it.
+Sometimes images say what words never can.

 Tampax ad.
 Do i really have to say more?